 What is Visibility-as-a-Service (VaaS)?

-Network visibility is key to the performance and security of your network and the applications that run on it.
+Dynamic network intelligence is key to the performance and security of your network and the applications that run on it.
 However, access to the network to tap into data flows may not always be easy.
 When workloads transit the public cloud, visibility can be lost.
 To address this, VaaS is emerging to enable access across any deployment and in particular the public cloud.

 IT Organizations choose VaaS to: